codio/knowledge/source/instructors/setupcourses/assessments/sense-network.rst

 Sense Network
 =============

-.. _Sense.Education: https://www.sense.education/ is an AI-based code analysis package to give students feedback on their code submissions and is supported in Codio in the **Sense.Network** assessment type.
+`Sense.Education <https://www.sense.education/>`_ is an AI-based code analysis package to give students feedback on their code submissions and is supported in Codio in the **Sense.Network** assessment type.
 Students can submit their work and can view feedback from Sense.
 They can then review their code and resubmit if **One Attempt Only** is not enabled.

 To help and track students activity through Sense, you can :ref:`enable a custom script <enable-custom-script>`.